browserengineering/book/book/animations.md

 ```

-The multiple `if` statements inside the list comprehension are "and"ed
+The multiple `if` statements inside the list comprehension are `and`-ed
 together.

 Our compositing algorithm now creates way fewer layers!
 It does a good job of